Tight throat when you perform? Here’s the answer.

 - Keep track of what works for you, and repeat these massage elements before you perform.

-Jaw.
 There are three jaw muscles that exert a great influence on the larynx.
 The first is the masseter, which clenches your jaw.
 To massage this muscle, run your thumbs down the sides of your cheekbones in front of your ears, from your temples to the bottom of your jaw.
 Now find the pterygoid muscles, which are attached below your cheekbones and help you with chewing.
 Make small circles in this area in both directions.
 Finally, take your hands above your ears on both sides to find your temporal muscles.
 (If you open and close your mouth, you’ll feel movement here.)
 Make broad circles here in both directions.

-Tongue.
 Place both thumbs underneath your chin and make circles in this area (the root of your tongue).
 Now stick your tongue out and repeat the circles.
 Try this with the tip of the tongue pointing down and then the tip pointing up.

-Hyoid bone.
 The hyoid bone is a U-shaped bone in the crook of your chin that attaches to the larynx.
 If you’re a male, find your Adam’s apple (thyroid cartilage) with your finger and move your finger up a little.
 Then, press back until you feel a bone.
 If you’re a female, it’s easier to start with your finger on the cricoid cartilage (a protruding bump about in the middle of your throat), and then move up to the thyroid cartilage and eventually the hyoid.
-Once you are there, put your finger and thumb on the bone (slide your finger and thumb backwards from the front of the bone—it will feel firm under your fingers) and move it side to side.
+Once you are there, put your finger and thumb on the bone (slide your finger and thumb backward from the front of the bone—it will feel firm under your fingers) and move it side to side.

-Larynx.
 Take the backs of your hands on either side of your throat, and move the larynx from side to side (the backs of your hands should be touching the middle part of your neck).
 Notice if your larynx moves easier to one side or the other.
 Now, hold the larynx to your right and take several slow, deep breaths through your nose.
 Repeat to the left.

 The views expressed in this article are solely that of the individual(s) providing them,